 To promote June as National Dairy Month, the 1958 Dairy Princess posed with a carton of ice cream in the dairy factory.

-The Agricultural Policy Institute is established, and is one of only two such organizations in the United States.
+The Agricultural Policy Institute was established and was one of only two such organizations in the United States.

-The Department of Chemistry is transferred from the School of Agriculture to the School of Physical Science and Applied Mathematics.
+The Department of Chemistry was transferred from the School of Agriculture to the School of Physical Science and Applied Mathematics.

-Lady Bird Johnson, wife of Vice President Lyndon Johnson, visits the School of Agriculture.
+Lady Bird Johnson, wife of Vice President Lyndon Johnson, visited the School of Agriculture.

-Chu later developed a prostate cancer detection test that saves countless lives.
+T. Ming Chu graduated with a MS degree in Food Science on July 1965.
+Chu later developed a prostate cancer detection test that saved countless lives.

-NC State received its first NSF grant to create a science development plan in order to strengthen faculties in the biosciences; support materials, mechanics and electrotechnics in engineering; and support the social sciences.
+NC State received its first National Science Foundation grant to create a science development plan in order to strengthen faculties in the biosciences; support materials, mechanics and electrotechnics in engineering; and support the social sciences.

-Eight of the university's academic schools are redesignated as colleges.
+Eight of the university's academic schools were designated as colleges.

-The department becomes the Prestage Family Department of Poultry Science after receiving a $10 million gift to honor of Bill and Marsha Prestage, owners of the Prestage Farms poultry and pork production company.
+The department became the Prestage Department of Poultry Science after receiving a $10 million gift to honor Bill and Marsha Prestage, owners of the Prestage Farms poultry and pork production company.